marckol/class/README.md

   - Each property has a getter.
 If it's not defined in the methods, it's automatically created.
 If the property is a boolean, the name of the getter starts with 'is'.Otherwise, it starts with 'get'.
   - Each property (not read-only) has a setter with name starting with 'set'.
 If it's not defined in the methods, it's automatically created.
 When automatically created, the setter returns the object to allow method or field chaining.

+## JSON string

+To get correct JSON string of an object name e for example, use `e.toJSONString()` statement instead of JSON.stringify(e).
+JSON.stringify will not produce correct field name.

 ## Syntax

 ```